mosaic-development-studio/mono-chromatic/README.md

 # monochromatic
-A re-imagining of a playlist embed.
+Star, synthesis, and a step sequencer.